 \section{Plain Language Summary}

 Turbulence is everywhere in the Earth's ocean, from ephemeral swirls no bigger than a fingertip to gigantic eddies larger than Iceland.
-Ocean models simulate ocean currents by dividing the ocean into ``grid cells'' between 10 and 100 kilometers wide.
-As a result, ocean models do a pretty good job simulating eddies that are significantly larger than a single grid cell.
-But models do a far worse job incorporating the effects of eddies that are roughly person- to building-sized, and thus smaller than a grid cell.
+Ocean models used in climate studies simulate currents by dividing the ocean into grid cells between 10 and 100 kilometers wide.
+As a result, ocean models do a decent job simulating eddies that are significantly larger than a single grid cell.
+But models do far worse at incorporating the effects of eddies that are person- to building-sized --- because these ``microscale' eddies are smaller than a grid cell and therefore must be represented more approximately.
 This is a problem because these small yet mighty eddies mix heat and carbon deep into the ocean, and thus help keep the atmosphere from getting too hot, and too rich in CO$_2$.
-In this paper we propose a new model component called ``CATKE'' (pronounced \textit{k$\breve{a}$t-kee}) that does a pretty good job at incorporating the effect of such relatively small ocean eddies in climate models.
-CATKE stands for "Convective Adjustment and Turbulent Kinetic Energy".
+In this paper, we propose a new model component called ``CATKE' (pronounced \textit{k$\breve{a}$t-kee}) that does a decent job at approximately incorporating the effect of such relatively small ocean eddies in global ocean models.
+CATKE stands for ``Convective Adjustment and Turbulent Kinetic Energy".
 Basically, CATKE keeps track of the \textit{energy} of small-scale turbulence --- a measure of how vigorous it is, and thus how much it mixes the ocean --- to predict ocean mixing rates.
-We hope CATKE helps us make more accurate climate predictions.